 He was on the first Polish Pilots Course at No. 1 School of Army Co-operation Old Sarum from 5th to 13th July 1940, for testing and grading.
 He arrived at 6 OTU Sutton Bridge on 14th July.
 After converting to Hurricanes he joined 302 Squadron at Leconfleld on 3rd August.

 However he was posted back to Blackpool on 12th August and remained there until the 25th, when he was posted to 501 Squadron at Gravesend, he joined it there on the 27th.

-On this day Skalski was shot down by Me109's in combat over Canterbury in Hurricane V6644.
-He was injured and admitted to Herne Bay Hospital.
+On this day Skalski was shot down by Me109s in combat over Canterbury in Hurricane V6644.
+He sufered burns and was admitted to Benenden Casualty Clearing Station.

 He rejoined his squadron on 16th October and was operational again on the 25th.
 On 8th November he shared in the destruction of a Me109.

 Awarded the VM (5th Class) (gazetted 1st February 1941), he was posted to 306 Squadron at Tern Hill on 25th February 1941.

 Skalski destroyed Me109s on 24th July and 19th and 21st August.
 He was appointed a Flight Commander on 15th August, awarded the KW and Bar (gazetted 10th September 1941) and destroyed two more Me109s on 17th September.